-Switches (also commonly called turnouts and points) are an essential part of any train layout.
+Rail switches (also known as turnouts and points) are essential parts of any model train layout.
+Rail switches are the connection points that allow a train to move between different rail paths.
 Whether it's a single switch to a small industrial siding, a major junction between two lines, or a busy yard ladder, switches make model railroad operations possible.

-The number of a switch, or frog, is determined by the units of run required to create a divide of 1 unit.
-In model terms, these units are usually inches.
-So, if it takes six inches of length for the center lines of the two tracks to get one inch apart, you have a Number 6 switch.
-This does not mean a Number 6 switch is six inches long.
-That dimension refers to the track centerlines.
-Most Number 6 switches are about twice that length from end to end.
+In the standard classification system, the larger the assigned number, the longer the frog.
+Modelers commonly use that same frog number to classify the entire switch.
+The number assigned to the switch (or the frog) is determined by the units of lateral track run required to create a separation of 1 unit between the centerlines of the two tracks.
+In modeling, the designated measurement unit is usually inches.
+For example, ff it takes 6 inches of track length for the center lines of the two tracks to get one inch apart, you have a #6 switch.
+Note that this doesn't mean that a No. 6 switch is 6 inches long; generally, a No. 6 switch will be about twice that length when measured from end to end.

-One common misconception about model switches is that a certain number corresponds to a particular radius of the track.
-Switch geometry doesn't work this way, and switches aren't a constant curve radius.
-There are exceptions to this; most commonly switches designed to take the place of a standard train set curve piece - 18" radius for example.
-These switches look very close in size to a No. 4 but are not the same.
+One common misconception about model train switches is that a classification number corresponds to a particular radius of the track.
+Switch geometry doesn't work this way, and switches aren't configured in a constant curve radius.
+There are exceptions to this; some common switches are sold as replacements for a standard rail curve piece—an 18-inch radius for example.
+These switches look very close in size to a No. 4, but they are not the same.
 Most O-Gauge 3-Rail tracks are also marketed this way.

-Unlike a typical "left" or "right" switch, wye switches have tracks that diverge in opposite directions simultaneously.
+Unlike a typical "left" or "right" switch, wye switches have tracks that diverge in two directions simultaneously.
 Because of this, the numbering of a wye can be misleading.
-A Number 3 Wye switch sounds extremely tight, but it actually matches a Number 6 standard switch.
+A No. 3 wye switch sounds like the angle of divergence would be extremely sharp, but it actually matches a No. 6 standard switch.

 Wye switches get their name from their shape, and also from the track arrangement of the same name.
-A wye is used to turn locomotives or trains.
-It can be built without a wye switch, and wye switches can be used in other applications.
+A wye is a rail configuration used to turn locomotives or trains.
+It can be built with or without a wye switch, and wye switches can also be used in other applications.

-All of this diversity can make things very difficult when planning a layout, even for experienced modelers.
-Some manufacturers offer templates online, and some track planning software packages are programmed with accurate templates.
+All of this diversity can make things very difficult when planning a rail layout, even for experienced modelers.
+Some manufacturers offer online templates that you can use to plan the rail layout, and there are also track-planning software packages that are programmed with accurate templates.
 In other cases, you'll have to make your template from an actual switch.

 In addition to switches where one track diverges into two, there are a number of special switches with multiple exit points.
-These are sometimes collectively called "puzzle switches."
-These can often be found in busy junctions or terminals.
+These are sometimes collectively known as "puzzle switches," and can often be found in busy junctions or terminals.

-A three-way switch is a switch with three diverging routes—essentially a left and a right switch combined.
-These can save a lot of space in compact switching areas on model railroads.
+A three-way switch is a switch in which a single track divides into three diverging routes—essentially a left and a right switch combined.
+These can save a lot of space in compact switching areas.

-Slip switches and double-slip switches involve a pair of tracks which cross at a diamond.
-In addition to the crossing, trains can also travel from one route to the other in one or two directions.
-These are most commonly seen in large passenger terminals where multiple arrival tracks fan out into the station platforms.
+Single-slip switches and double-slip switches involve a pair of tracks that cross at an X-shaped diamond pattern (this switch is sometimes called a diamond crossing).
+In the single-slip version, the train has only one option as it crosses the other set of tracks; in the double-slip, it can choose from either set of tracks as it crosses.
+These switches are most commonly seen in large passenger terminals where multiple arrival tracks fan out into the station platforms.